PatrickBrayPersonal/pragmatic-programming-for-ds/Expert Series Presentation.md

 ![[s-l1600.jpg]]
 ---
 ![[Macbook.jpeg]]

 ---
+### What Now?
+1. Read
+	- see the *References* slide in this presentation for some helpful links
+	- this presentation is just the tip of the iceberg
+2. Explore
+	- Many libraries make effective program design easier
+	- see the *Recommended Tools* section for some of these
+3. Discuss
+	- Talk through with your team how you might improve your program design
+	- Establish a shared language

+---
 ## Thank you for coming to my TED talk
 Invest in your coding skills because it will pay off big time.